saghul/pyuv/docs/loop.rst

         Run the event loop.
 Returns True if there are pending operations and run should be called again or False otherwise.

+    .. py:method:: stop

+        Stops a running event loop.
+The action won't happen immediately, it will happen the next loop iteration, but if stop was called before blocking for i/o a 0 timeout poll will be performed, so the loop will not block for i/o on that iteration.

     .. py:method:: now
     .. py:method:: update_time